Arthur Kramer

-Arthur Kramer (January 10, 1927 − January 26, 2008) was the founding partner of law firm Kramer Levin.
+Arthur Kramer (January 10, 1927 − January 26, 2008) was an American attorney who was the founding partner of law firm Kramer Levin.

 Family

 Kramer's relationship with his brother, playwright Larry Kramer, moved into the public sphere with Larry's 1984 play, The Normal Heart.
 In the play, Larry portrays Arthur ("Ben Weeks") as more concerned with building his $2 million house in Connecticut than in helping his brother's cause.
 Humorist Calvin Trillin, a friend of both Larry and Arthur, once called The Normal Heart "the play about the building of [Arthur's] house."
 Anemona Hartocollis observed in The New York Times that "their story came to define an era for hundreds of thousands of theatergoers."
 Arthur, who had been his younger brother's protector against the parents they both disliked, couldn't find it in his heart to reject Larry, but also couldn't accept his homosexuality.
 This caused years of arguing and stretches of silence between the siblings.
 In the 1980s, Larry wanted Arthur's firm to represent the fledgling Gay Men's Health Crisis, a nonprofit Larry organized.
 Arthur said he had to clear it with his firm's intake committee.
 Larry saw this as a cop-out — rightly, as Arthur said later.
 Larry called for a gay boycott of MCI, a prominent Kramer Levin client, which Arthur saw as a personal affront.
 In 1992, Colorado voters passed Amendment 2, an anti-gay rights referendum, and Arthur refused to cancel a ski trip to Aspen.

 Throughout their disagreements, they still stayed close, remaining each other's touchstones.
 Larry writes of their relationship in The Normal Heart: "The brothers love each other a great deal; [Arthur's] approval is essential to [Larry]."

 In 2001, Arthur gave Yale University a $1 million grant to establish the Larry Kramer Initiative for Lesbian and Gay Studies, a program focusing on gay history.